 Day 1: Arrive Cancún, drive to Holbox

 Upon arrival, pick up your rental car and drive to the town of Chiquilá (two hours).
-This town is where you get the ferry to Holbox.
+This town is where you get the ferry to Isla Holbox.
 Holbox is a car-free island (except for some local vehicles), so you’ll be leaving your car on the mainland for a few days.
 You can take a golf cart to your hotel!

 Park in one of the many parking lots in Chiquilá — don’t worry, this is a safe place to leave your car!
 Plenty of tourists do every day.
 The rates are usually 100 pesos ($5) for 24 hours.